 If you set the analogReadResolution() value to a value higher than your board's capabilities, the Arduino will only report back at its highest resolution padding the extra bits with zeros.

-For example: using the Due with analogReadResolution(16) will give you an approximated 16-bit number with the first 12 bits containing the real ADC reading and the last 4 bits padded with zeros.
+For example: using the Due or the Zero with analogReadResolution(16) will give you an approximated 16-bit number with the first 12 bits containing the real ADC reading and the last 4 bits padded with zeros.

 If you set the analogReadResolution() value to a value lower than your board's capabilities, the extra least significant bits read from the ADC will be discarded.